swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/style-guide.md

 ##### adverbs

 Hyphens are not needed after adverbs ending in _-ly_, _e.g._ a hotly argued topic, a constantly evolving career, a recently published program, etc. Hyphens are needed with short and common adverbs, _e.g.,_ ever-faithful follower, ill-written script, much-quoted speech.

+#### alphabetisation
+The lesson programs within The Carpentries, when listed together, should be listed in alphabetical order: Data Carpentry, Library Carpentry, and Software Carpentry

 ##### ampersand